The ‘All-on-4®’ Procedure

 All-on-4® Step-by-Step Procedure

-Once you are adequately sedated and anesthetized so that you don’t experience any anxiety, pain or discomfort during the course of treatment, your experienced MALO AOR surgeon will begin preparing your mouth to receive dental implants.
+Once you are adequately sedated and anesthetized so that you don’t experience any anxiety, pain or discomfort during the course of treatment, your experienced MALO SMILES surgeon will begin preparing your mouth to receive dental implants.
 This involves the removal of all of your remaining, failing teeth – if you have any left – followed by the rigorous “cleaning out” of any diseased, chronically infected tissue from your jaw and gums.
 We then commence the placement of dental implants (see image below for typical All-on-4® implant array

 Image courtesy of Nobel Biocare